 Aggregator Business Model Examples

-There are dozens of aggregator businesses that now dominate the business world.
+Aggregators come in many shapes and forms.
 Technically speaking, even tech giants like Amazon and Google can be understood as aggregators of information.

 The following section will highlight a few of those examples as well as the companies that dominate their respective industries.